-PV-1011 Ceramics I

-Semester -1/2 credit (AC, E/M&IT)
+PV-1011 Ceramics I Semester -1/2 credit

 Primitive to modern pottery will be produced in clay.
 Students will form clay into functional and decorative pottery.
-Surface designs on clay may be explored.
+Surface designs on clay in stain and glaze will be explored.
 Evaluation is based on personal growth and applied skills.

-Grades: 9, 10, 11, 12 (05159-Ceramic)
+Grades: 9, 10, 11, 12 (05159-Ceramic) PAVA

-PV-1021 Ceramics II
+PV-1021 Ceramics II Semester - 1/2 credit